 Housing costs in Artesia are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Unlike some cities, Artesia isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Artesia are a mix of both white- and blue-collar jobs.
+Artesia is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Artesia is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Artesia who work in office and administrative support (16.25%), sales jobs (15.03%), and food service (8.81%).
+There are especially a lot of people living in Artesia who work in office and administrative support (15.93%), sales jobs (15.10%), and management occupations (8.20%).

-In terms of college education, Artesia is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 25.10% of adults 25 and older in the city have at least a bachelor's degree.
+The overall education level of Artesia is somewhat higher than in the average US city of 21.84%: 26.52% of adults 25 and older in the city have at least a bachelor's degree.

 Artesia is an extremely ethnically-diverse city.
 The people who call Artesia home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Artesia residents report their race to be White, followed by Asian.
+The greatest number of Artesia residents report their race to be Asian, followed by White.
 Artesia also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 38.11% of the city’s residents.
-Important ancestries of people in Artesia include Dutch, Irish, German, and English.
+People of Hispanic or Latino origin account for 36.92% of the city’s residents.
+Important ancestries of people in Artesia include Irish, Dutch, German, and English.

 The most common language spoken in Artesia is English.
 Other important languages spoken here include Spanish and Tagalog.